Large Language Model Empowered Next-Generation MIMO Networks: Fundamentals, Challenges, and Visions: Overview of Next-Generation MIMO

 \subsubsection{Fundamentals}

-Resources are mainly categorized into power, pilot, and antenna resources, each critical to distinct problem domains such as power control, user initial access, and antenna selection.
+Resources in next-generation MIMO systems can be mainly categorized into power, pilot, and antenna resources, and all these resource types are critical to distinct problem domains such as power control, user initial access, and antenna selection.
 Power control schemes aim to allocate the system's limited transmission power efficiently to achieve goals like maximizing system capacity, enhancing minimum user performance, and improving energy efficiency.
 User initial access, the process of users first connecting to the network, should consider the constraints of pilot and antenna resources to minimize user interference or pilot contamination.
 As for the antenna selection, due to the extremely large array aperture, the antennas in XL-MIMO systems can be divided into a few sub-arrays.
 Based on this architecture, the antenna selection strategy should balance the trade-off between the system performance and processing complexity.